saileshdwivedy30/Auto-Log-Insights/ai_service/README.md

 The summarization service:
 - Processes input logs via an HTTP POST request.
-- Generates a concise analysis using a Llama3 (8b) model through Grok inference API.
+- Generates a concise analysis using a Llama3 (8b) model through Groq inference API.
 - Exposes the service running on a dedicated GCP VM.

 ---